Start & Run a

 It’s an exciting concept but there are a lot of challenges and hard work required to figure out how to best achieve your goals.

 Building a nonprofit starts with having a strong vision for what it will do and how its goals will be accomplished.

 Who Should Attend the Start & Run a Nonprofit Workshop?

 If your mission is to serve the greater good, starting and operating a nonprofit is a noble way to do just that.
 It is also another type of entity that real estate investors and business owners can use to protect their assets and save on their taxes while serving the greater good.

 Your Start & Run a Nonprofit Speakers

-Starting and sustaining a nonprofit aren’t easy tasks and it’s important to understand all of the steps involved in the process before moving forward.
-Taught by an expert tax attorney and enrolled agent who specializes in creating nonprofits, you’ll discover things like:
+Starting and sustaining a nonprofit aren’t easy tasks.
+It’s important to understand all the steps involved in the process before moving forward.
+Taught by an expert tax attorney and enrolled agent who specializes in creating nonprofits, you’ll discover topics such as:

 - What you need to know and have before starting a nonprofit